codybartfast/ccfile/ReadMe.md

 * Although intended to be robust, this is a first release and so may not be as reliable as hoped and may have dreadful bugs.
 * Concurrency checking is only when using CCFile.
 (Although exclusive file access should prevent concurrent writes.)
 * It's not the fastest way to write to file as it assembles a complete `byte[]` before writing.
+* If an incomplete write is discovered then it makes no attempt to repair or to choose which of any existing files should be restored.

 For Me, By Me (FMBM)
 --------------------